vkyo23/poEMirt/README.md

 #> # ℹ 7,571 more rows
 ```

-#### Repeated items and bridging estimation
+#### Repeated items

-Public opinion data typically contains repeated items over time.
-To
+Public opinion data typically contains repeated items over time, and one
-strictly estimate the change in latent traits, one should do bridging
-estimation by pinning down the location of cutpoints (alpha) of repeated
+may want to estimate repeated items’ parameters globally.
+Users can do
+such estimation by setting `fix_alpha = TRUE` and `fix_beta = TRUE` in
-items (Baiely 2007).
-In the previous example, we saw that `j` is unique
+`poEMirt()`.
+In the previous example, we saw that `j` is unique in terms
-in terms of `t`, but in this example, simulated data below has repeated
+of `t`, but in this example, simulated data below has repeated `j`.
-`j`. `read_poEMirt()` automatically detects such repeated items and
+`read_poEMirt()` automatically detects such repeated items and creates a
-creates a poEMirt-readable object.
-Users can do bridging estimation by
+poEMirt-readable object.
-setting `alpha_fix = TRUE` in `poEMirt()`.

 ``` r
 # Repeated item data